March 29, 2016

 - The name and date of birth of the individual who filed the report of a stolen controlled-substance prescription.

 - The name and date of birth of the individual for whom the prescription drug involved in the suspected violation, drug overdose, or death was prescribed.

 - If a prescription medicine container or prescription order was in the vicinity of the suspected violation, drug overdose, or death or if a controlled-substance prescription was reported stolen, the following:

-- The number of refills authorized by the prescriber.
+- The name of the prescriber

-- The refill number of the prescription.
+- The prescription number